 Baptidzo and its related forms appear much more frequently in the NT, and in none of them is dunking or dipping demanded.
 In fact, as we have seen, in some passages the idea of dunking/dipping is precluded altogether.

 What about John 3:23?
 The apostle writes, “John (the Baptizer) also was baptizing in Aenon near Salim, because there was much water there.”
-Does “much water” demand full immersion?
+Does “much water” demand immersion?
 No. It might be inferred, but there is no conclusive evidence here of baptismal mode, any more than in Romans 6:4.
-Once again the argument for full immersion is one of conjecture.
-In fact, if early Christian art is a reliable guide, the preference for “much water” was due to the baptismal recipients standing partly in water while water was poured over their heads (the common way early Christians were baptized).
+Once again the argument for immersion is one of conjecture.
+In fact, if early Christian art is a reliable guide, the preference for “much water” was due to the baptismal recipients standing partly in water while water was poured over their heads, which was the common way early Christians were baptized.

 The same can be said about Acts 8:38-39: “they both went down into the water . . . they came up out of the water.”
-Baptism by full immersion is not proven here but only conjectured.
+Baptism by immersion is not proven in these verses but only conjectured.
 And again, if early art is any indication, going “down into” the water is exactly what would have happened if the eunuch stood partly in it while Philip (also in the water) poured water on his head.

-Since baptidzo at least sometimes pictures something other than submersion in a number of New Testament verses, and at times unmistakably points to pouring/sprinkling, the argument that the biblical writers would have hypothetically used the Greek verb rhainó (to sprinkle) instead of baptidzo if they had intended to point to sprinkling is superfluous.
+Since baptidzo at least sometimes pictures something other than submersion in a number of New Testament verses, and at times unmistakably points to pouring/sprinkling, the claim that the biblical writers would have hypothetically used the Greek verb rhainó (to sprinkle) instead of baptidzo if they had intended to point to sprinkling is superfluous.
 In fact, the author of Hebrews uses the verb rhainó (translated “sprinkling/sprinkled”) in Hebrews 9:13, 19, & 21 to give definition to the βαπτισμοῖς (“baptisms/washings”) mentioned in 9:10!
-According to the inspired text, ritual washings/baptisms are witnessed via rhantizó, sprinkling.
+According to the inspired text, and contrary to Dr. MacArthur’s claim, ritual washings/baptisms are witnessed via rhantizó, sprinkling.